Berlusconi vows quick passage of austerity plan

-"It's absurd -- thanks to the behavior of the opposition and its newspapers, a lot of confusion has been created around our austerity package," Berlusconi told Italian television.
+"It's absurd -- thanks to the behaviour of the opposition and its newspapers, a lot of confusion has been created around our austerity package," Berlusconi told Italian television.

 "It has made European authorities and institutions think the government wants to take a step back on the approval of the austerity budget and that we're not seriously committed to making the sacrifices needed to balance the budget by 2013."